Grok, ChatGPT, Gemini, Claude: Full Comparison of Top AI Chatbots (2026)

 • Deep Search.
 DeepSearch enables Grok to iteratively search the web and analyze information, delivering well-researched responses for queries requiring external data.

 • Deeper Search.
-An even more detailed research.
+An even more detailed research mode for complex, multi-source queries.

 • Think.
 Think Mode allows Grok to deliberate longer before responding, enhancing the depth and accuracy of answers for complex queries.

 • Voice mode.
-Exclusive to the Grok iOS and Android apps, this feature allows users to interact with Grok via voice input, making it more accessible for on-the-go use.
+Available on the Grok iOS and Android apps, this feature allows users to interact with Grok via voice input.

 • Edit image.
 Allows Grok to perceive and edit uploaded images.